COP26 is already happening!

 Un Plus Bio (France)

 Un Plus Bio is a French organisation founded in 2002 accompanying local authorities towards positive change to food systems.
-Since 2013, Un Plus Bio coordinates a network of more than a thousand territories (le Club des Territoires) engaged towards more organic, local, healthy and sustainable food, using public catering as a tool for food democracy and sovereignty.
+Since 2013, Un Plus Bio coordinates a network of more than a hundred territories (le Club des Territoires) engaged towards more organic, local, healthy and sustainable food, using public catering as a tool for food democracy and sovereignty.
 Its network is a space where territories can get knowledge and resources, as well as share their experiences in order to help one another improving food quality and practices.